-The Associated Students of NMSU also operates a ride service called Pete's Pickup on Wednesdays - Saturdays in the evenings.
-A simple call for a ride will result in a student employee being dispatched in a golf cart to give you a ride anywhere on the campus, including to/from vehicles, residence halls, the libraries, etc. In addition, Pete's Pass is an ID card available to students that provides free rides on city transit and taxis in order to provide for safe rides around the community.
+The Associated Students of NMSU also operates a ride service called Pete's Pickup on Monday - Thursday and Saturday evenings.
+A simple call for a ride will result in a student employee being dispatched in a golf cart to give you a ride anywhere on the campus, including to/from vehicles, residence halls, the libraries, etc. Find out more about Pete's Pickup and other transportation options funded by ASNMSU at https://asnmsu.nmsu.edu/student-services/.